Affiliate Marketing Downsides: Is It Still Worth It?

 But now, everyone has one, either free or paid, so far fewer people are interested in buying these tools.

-Another element is the rise in affiliate marketing on social media, which is very reactive, unlike a blog or website that is evergreen and rarely changing.
+Another element is the rise in affiliate marketers on social media, which is very reactive, unlike a blog or website that is evergreen and rarely changing.

 I suppose the answer is to have a foot in both camps.
-But that involves a lot of time, work, and energy maintaining a website as well as social media accounts.
+However, that involves a significant amount of time, effort, and energy, including maintaining a website and social media accounts.

 Search engines, particularly Google, reward content that offers genuine value to users.